conqueror23/upguard-home-test-bolong/README.md

 4. The AI agent handles full RAG workflow with minimal user interaction.
 5. Infrastructure is manually configured.
 6. Limited integrations available in the n8n cloud setup.
+7. The report prioritizes data, though its visual presentation could be improved

 ## How you would improve it if you had more time